-Boeheim to coach Syracuse vs No. 1 Duke after fatal crash
+Boeheim to coach Syracuse vs. No. 1 Duke after fatal crash

 - Pac-12 spring football primer: A comprehensive, team-by-team preview

-- 'The future of basketball' plays at Federal Way High School.
-His name is Jaden McDaniels.
+- Seahawks mailbag: Earl Thomas comp picks and what to do about special teams

+Jimenez was taken to a hospital, where he was pronounced dead.
+Another man in the group suffered minor injuries, police said.

-No tickets have been issued to Boeheim and the investigation is continuing.
+No tickets have been issued and the investigation is continuing.

+Police said Boeheim has been cooperating.
+He used his cellphone light to warn other drivers of the disabled car after the accident, police said.

+“At this time we have no reason to believe that there are criminal charges that will be coming for anyone,” Syracuse Police Chief Kenton T. Buckner said Thursday evening at a news conference.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25